spaghetti all’ ammiraglio…

 • canned sardines.

 Chop the spring onions, press the garlic & start frying in some olive oil.
-Add the well mashed sardines: you’ve saved the sardines out of their can & the oil – then take a fork & mash them thoroughly.
+Add the well mashed sardines: you’ve saved the sardines out of their can together w/ the olive oil – then take a fork & mash them thoroughly.

 So: the spaghetti are ready – meaning your sauce is also ready.